-The fuel rail is responsible for the supply of fuel to the combustion chamber.
+The fuel rail is responsible for the supply of fuel to the fuel injectors.

-This sensor ensures that the engine cylinders of your car receive the right amount of fuel at the right pressure.
+The fuel pressure sensor ensures that your car’s engine cylinders receive the right amount of fuel at the right pressure.
 The sensor calculates the pressure and sends the data to the ECU.

 The ECU then decides on the correct fuel supply measure.
-Any malfunction of the pressure sensor in the fuel supply can interrupt the proper flow of the engine and cause the engine’s performance to collapse.
+Any malfunction of the fuel pressure sensor can interrupt the engine’s proper fuel flow and cause the engine’s performance to collapse.

-The sensors in modern cars are susceptible to damage from the constant exposure to pollutants such as dirt, dust and heat.
+Sensors in cars are susceptible to damage from the constant exposure to pollutants such as dirt, dust, and heat.

 1. Difficulty Starting your Car

 As already mentioned, the fuel rail supplies the cylinders with the same fuel.
 The mechanism that ensures that the fuel rail is efficient is the fuel rail pressure sensor.

 If the fuel rail sensor malfunctions, it sends incorrect information to the ECU, which changes the settings, causing the fuel supply to be inadvertently interrupted, and your car takes longer to start.

 A defective fuel rail pressure sensor will affect the performance of your ride.
 If you try to accelerate, your engine will not have an efficient fuel supply, resulting in poor acceleration.